 At the end of "Baby Not on Board", when Stewie sees the rest of the family returning home after they accidentally leave him home, he exclaims "Mommy!
 Daddy!
 Chris!
 Dog!
 Brian!
 They're home!"
 Ordinarily he uses "Dog" to refer to Brian, but due to Rule of Funny here he used it to refer to Meg.

-In "If I'm Dyin' I'm Lyin'", before Peter walks into a TV executive office, a woman at the desk says, "You can't go in there."
+In "If I'm Dyin', I'm Lyin'", before Peter walks into a TV executive office, a woman at the desk says, "You can't go in there."
 Peter responds, "Oh yeah?
 Watch me!" and then he hits a brick wall.
 Turns out that's why the woman said he can't go in there then directed him to the door next to it, which is what he should have used.

-In the episode, "The Peanut Butter Kid", when Lois tells Peter she is returning his metal detector, Peter tells Lois that buying that metal detector was the best thing to ever happen to him, then he looks at Lois with a face of love and says, "Well...the second best."
+In "The Peanut Butter Kid", when Lois tells Peter she is returning his metal detector, Peter tells Lois that buying that metal detector was the best thing to ever happen to him, then he looks at Lois with a face of love and says, "Well...the second best."
 But then it suddenly cuts to A Cutaway Gag with him at an Usher concert he wasn't even supposed to be at where he gets pulled onto the stage by Usher.

-In the season one episode "Running Mates", Lois ends up winning the position of school board president by default due to her opponent quitting, but she refuses to rehire a beloved teacher of Peter's from when he went to high school, so then we then see him lifting an ax over her head and saying, "Well, then I'm just going to have to kill you..." then the scene transitions to their front yard as he uses the ax to pound in his own lawn sign, stating "...in the race for school board president."
+In "Running Mates", Lois ends up winning the position of school board president by default due to her opponent quitting, but she refuses to rehire a beloved teacher of Peter's from when he went to high school, so then we then see him lifting an ax over her head and saying, "Well, then I'm just going to have to kill you..." then the scene transitions to their front yard as he uses the ax to pound in his own lawn sign, stating "...in the race for school board president."

-One episode had Stewie threatening Brian saying that he'll do to him just what he did to John Lennon, which then shows a cutaway of him introducing John to Yoko Ono.
+"Ready, Willing, and Disabled" had Stewie threatening Brian saying that he'll do to him just what he did to John Lennon, which then shows a cutaway of him introducing John to Yoko Ono.

-"And The Wiener Is..." has Meg (once again) trying to impress the "cool" kids, and she pulls out the answers to a test.
+"And the Wiener Is..." has Meg (once again) trying to impress the "cool" kids, and she pulls out the answers to a test.
 When questioned about how she acquired this, she explains that she spent the night with their teacher, only for it to cut to her staying up sitting in his room while holding a stake and a hammer while he sleeps in his own bed with garlic around his neck while also clutching a cross then waking up and thanking her for helping him to "ward off evil" (presumably vampires) for another night.